ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 Roesch, A., M. Wild, H. Gilgen, and A. Ohmura.
 2001.
 A new snow cover fraction parametrization for the ECHAM4 GCM, Clim.
 Dyn., 17:933–946.

+.. _Rogersetal2017:

+Rogers, A., B. E. Medlyn, J. S. Dukes, G. Bonan, S. Caemmerer, M. C. Dietze, J. Kattge, A. D. Leakey, L. M. Mercado, and U. Niinemets, 2017: A roadmap for improving the representation of photosynthesis in Earth system models.
+New Phytologist, 213:22-42.

 .. _Ryan1991: